hendritjipto/opentelemetry-workshop/site/docs/lab1/collector.md

 :::

-For this workshop, we've prepared an Alloy configuration file for you.
-This configuration will:
+For this workshop, we will use Alloy to send telemetry to Grafana Cloud.
+Below would be the data flow:

 - Receive OTLP signals from your application
 - Send them to Grafana Cloud

 Follow these steps:

-1. In the terminal, type the following to copy the example Alloy config file into your persistent workspace:
+1. In the terminal, type the following:

     ```bash
-    cp -r /opt/alloy /home/project/persisted/
+    cd ./source/alloy
     ```

-1. Find the new file `persisted/alloy/config.alloy` in the Explorer pane, and open it.
+1. Find the file `./source/alloy/config.alloy` in the Explorer pane, and open it.
 Review the content of the configuration file, noting that:

     - There is an `otelcol.receiver.otlp` block, which receives OTLP signals from your application.